Hossara/dynamic-programming/README.md

-# dynamic-programming
+# Dynamic Programming
-Learn Dynamic Programming
+This repository contains my practices about dynamic programming.